nicholas-long/environment/zet/20231122231545/README.md

 # publishing fsdb to github as a standalone project in a repository

 - [ ] publish and move fsdb to its own repository
+- learn how to make a makefile and install step

 - find all dependencies required to ship binaries
 ```bash